studiochampgauche/headless-react-wordpress-boilerplate/README.md

-# Our headless React-WordPress Boilerplate
+# Our Headless React-WordPress Boilerplate

 Our boilerplate is designed to help us quickly start a React Single Page App (SPA) frontend with a robust PHP backend powered by WordPress and ACF Pro.